kazcare/cheesy-cheese/README.md

 ## Features
 ### **Header and Navbar**

-* Website has a static header element with logo on the left side of the desktop page.
+* Website has a header element with logo on the left side of the website.

+* There is a nav bar beside logo on the right hand side.

-* Navigation bar elements are increase in size when the particular navbar element is hovered.
+* Navigation bar links are increase in size when the particular navbar link is hovered.

 * The navigation link is underlined for the current active page.